 Q: Does OAU offer Electrical / Electronics Engineering?

-A: Yes, and it is one of the top schools for engineering.
+A: Yes, and it is one of the top engineering schools.

 Q: How long does it take to complete this course?